sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 They can also occasionally be sent to other parts of theTool.

 For that the scheduler loops forever, executing sequences of steps (each taken into a finite set of steps).
-The events that shall be emitted at each of these steps are specified as a sequence of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
+The events that shall be emitted at each of these steps are specified as a line of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
 So, each step is associated to a theLanguage program.

 In order to know how and when each step should occur, theTool scheduler relies on an environment that provides information on everything else (clocks, devices, etc).